jaydenlin/node-async-require-loader/README.md

 ###### Step 3.
 Done
 Then the webpack will fetch the remote contents and build the codes for you!
+You can see examples/example01 in codes for more detials.

 ### Usage with queryString
+> In some cases, the fixed remote url is not good. you may need to add queryString to fetch diffrent remote contents (node moudle).

-* Use directly in the js file.
+* Use queryString directly in the js file.
+(Not recommed)
 ```js
 require("node-async-require-loader!remote-content.ajs?queryString='en'");

 ```

-* Set up the webpack.config.js
+* Or Set up the webpack.config.js
 ```js
     module: {
         loaders: [{